DPDK/dpdk/doc/guides/rawdevs/cnxk_rvu_lf.rst

 - Register/unregister mailbox callbacks for the other side to process mailboxes.
 - Set mailbox message ID range to be used by the driver.
 - Process mailbox messages.
+- Get BAR Addresses for the out-of-tree drivers to configure registers.

 Limitations
 -----------